kovzol/bibref/README.md

 and [another one based on jquery.terminal](https://matek.hu/zoltan/bibref-2022Jun27/index-jt.html).
 It is somewhat slower than the installable version, but works immediately in a web browser.
-In the web versions the modules LXX, SBLGNT and KJV are available (in the second version, in addition, the [BHPGNT](https://github.com/greekcntr/BHP) module as well).
+In the web versions the modules LXX, SBLGNT and KJV are available (in the second version, in addition, the [BHPGNT](https://github.com/greekcntr/BHP) module as well, an earlier prototype version of StatResGNT).

 (The figure above shows the version based on [jquery.terminal](https://terminal.jcubic.pl/).)